London

 The study, printed within the Journals of Gerontology, checked out well being information collected from extra than 100,000 individuals between 2004 and 2018.

 The information got here from adults aged 51 or older within the United States and people aged 50 or older in England and continental Europe.
-It lined a number of generations, together with the Greatest Generation (born earlier than 1925) and Baby Boomers (born between 1946 and 1959), in line with the study.
+It coated a number of generations, together with the Greatest Generation (born earlier than 1925) and Baby Boomers (born between 1946 and 1959), in line with the study.

 Body mass index (BMI) was additionally analyzed, with researchers discovering that age-adjusted weight problems elevated throughout post-war cohorts – aside from these in southern Europe.

-While previous research have already proven that well being is deteriorating among the many Baby Boomer era within the United States, Gimeno and her faculties had been capable of present how comparable patterns could be seen in England and continental Europe.
+While previous research have already proven that well being is deteriorating among the many Baby Boomer era within the United States, Gimeno and her faculties had been capable of present how related patterns could be seen in England and continental Europe.

-“Generation X were more likely to be obese, have diabetes, and be in poor mental health than Baby Boomers in their 40s,” stated Gimeno.
+“Generation X were more likely to be obese, have diabetes, and be in poor mental health than Baby Boomers in their 40s,” mentioned Gimeno.
 “The fact that we aren’t seeing an improvement here is concerning.”

 This newest analysis appears to suit a rising development.